Goiânia: Green areas

 Goiânia is home to a large number of skyscrapers dominating the center and one-floor family homes spreading out across the verdant tree-covered plain.
 Many of the streets are lined with tropical fruit trees, and there are many parks with remnants of the original tropical vegetation.
 Thirty percent of the city area is planted in trees — 3.75 km2 of the 11 km2.

 The most important of these parks are the Parque Zoológico, Parque Vaca Brava, Parque Ecológico, Bosque dos Buritis and Parque Areião.
 One of the biggest parks is the Bosque dos Buritís with an area of 140,000 square m and containing many buriti palm trees, which have a yellow fruit.
 Parque Areião is home to monkeys native to the area.
 Almost all of the parks are surrounded by walking paths.

 Goiânia is known for being the ‘spring capital’ and was planned as a modern city, growing outside from the center.
 In the starting years this building plan worked well, but through the quick growth the plan was not followed to the letter, with the exception of the green areas, causing severe infrastructure problems in some areas, in particular with the public transport and healthcare systems.

 In the Bosque dos Buritis is the Monument for World Peace, designed by Siron Franco.
-This monument contains a 7-meter high ampoule with walls of glass and the soil of more than 50 countries from all over the world.
-Every year on World Environment Day there will be scattered soil of a new country added.

 Another attraction is the Chico Mendes Botanic Garden, housing trees and flowers like bromelias, orchids, fruit trees and a lake.

 The municipality contains part of the 2132 ha Altamiro de Moura Pacheco State Park, created in 1992.